ertgl/export-map-generator/README.md

   ```
 </details>

-#### Path conflict prevention
+#### Path ambiguity resolution

-Resolves path ambiguities by organizing the exports in correct order.
+Resolves path ambiguities by organizing the exported entries in the correct
+order to prevent overlapping import paths.

 <details>
   <summary>
     <b>
-      Demonstration: Multiple import paths for the same file
+      Demonstration: Multiple import paths generated for the same file
     </b>
   </summary>